How Brits manage their wages and payday spending

 But for many Brits, making wages last for the whole month can be a real struggle.
 Lowell recently conducted new research into people’s spending habits, to find out how Brits manage their money come payday, to help us better understand how we can help our customers with budgeting.

-If you’re in this kind of situation, you might find tools like our budget calculator helpful.
+If you’re struggling to get your finances in order, you might find tools like our Budget Calculator helpful.
 If you’re feeling worried or stressed about managing payments because your circumstances have changed, check out our Next Steps page to see how Lowell can work with you if you’re going through a tricky time.

 Published by Libby Davies on 24th September 2021